-We always make assumptions and are bounded by constraints.
+We always make assumptions and are bound by constraints.
 These are an important part of our life whether we realize it or not.
 We always deal with them in our daily life.

-For example, suppose you plan to go shopping at a big mall, which is far away from your home, and it will take one hour to reach there by car.
+For example, suppose you plan to go shopping at a big mall, which is far away from your home.
+It will take one hour to reach there by car.

 This was your assumption.
 What about the constraints?

 At first glance, you can think of two constraints.
 The first constraint is the amount of money to be spent on shopping.
 If you have $500 in your hand, you cannot spend more than this amount.
 This is your first constraint.
 The second constraint can be the mall’s closing time.
 If the mall closes at 10:30 PM, you cannot continue your shopping after this time.
 You have to wrap up everything before this time.